Reflections on SIPPET

 Inhibitor development rate by class

-In previously untreated patients, recombinant FVIII had an 87% higher rate of inhibitor development than plasma-derived FVIII/VWF.2
+In previously untreated patients, recombinant FVIII had an 87% higher rate of inhibitor development compared to plasma-derived FVIII/VWF.2

 Risk of inhibitor development was consistent across